dusanbrankov/resume/README.md

 # My personal resume

-A web version of my resume, built with REACT.
+A web version of my resume, built with React.